LoricAndre/awesome-sieve-filters/README.md

 ## Contributing

 To contribute your sieve filter, open a pull request.
+This can be done by clicking `fork` at the top of this page, then modifying your fork once it is created by adding your sieves, then come back to this repository and create a pull request by comparing the main from here and yours.
-In the `filters` folder, add your filter as a markdown file with the following template :
+In the `filters` folder,
+add your filter as a markdown file with the following template :

 ```markdown